nbenjamin/java/java12/README.md

 # Java 12 main features

-`Preview Feature` - This feature enables to use features which is not finalized or not really ready, this might be ready in upcoming releases.
+`Preview Feature` - This feature enables to use features which are not finalized or not really ready, this might be ready in upcoming releases.

-By default this feature is disabled in java 12 both in compile and runtime.
+By default, this feature is disabled in Java 12 both in compile and runtime.

 Enable preview feature in compile time